cudmore/canvas/docs/index.md

 <div class="print-page-break"></div>

-This is an example of a Canvas acquired during two-photon imaging and electrophysiology in a cerebellar slice.
+**Example 3.** This is an example of a Canvas acquired during two-photon imaging and electrophysiology in a cerebellar slice.
 The first image is an overview of the canvas and the second is a zoomed in view of the recording and imaging areas.

-## Overview
- - Create a Canvas that visually places each video image and scanned images into a unified ‘motor space’.
- - Previous canvases can be loaded and displayed using the Map Manager Stack Browser.
- - Quickly and easily acquire the same fields-of-view both within and between time-points spanning minutes, hours, days and months.

-This is designed to work on any scope that has a computer controlled objective or stage.
-It has been tested using x/y/z objective motors using a Sutter mp285 controller and a Bruker Scope using Prairie View software.

 ## Hardware and Software Requirements